Empoasca decipiens: Reproduction and development

 The green leafhopper is dioecious and reproduces sexually.
 Females will insert their fertilized eggs into the tissue or the stem of a host plant using their ovipositor.
 The larvae will hatch after 1–4 days.
 E. decipiens undergoes incomplete metamorphosis, meaning the nymphs resemble adult leafhoppers during their five nymphal stages, but do not develop wings until their fourth instar.
 Development takes 10–37 days depending on temperature and the host plant selected.
 The optimal temperature for egg development is 24 °C, and broad bean has been recorded numerous times as the preferred host plant although it has been noted to choose a large variety of plants for oviposition.
 The leafhopper may have 10 generations per year in warmer climates, such as in North Africa, 2-3 generations per years in Europe, and 4-5 generations in greenhouses.
 Adults can typically be seen from June through to December.

+Symbiosis

+E. decipiens is sometimes associated with the symbiotic microbe, Symbiopectobacterium.
+The type species of this genus, S. purcellii, was cultivated from an infected E. decipiens individual.
+The impact of the symbiont on the host is not known.